WebDev-Guild/webdev-guild.github.io/intro.md

 *Alex*

 PS.
 This [developer](https://www.youtube.com/watch?v=OxfJ7xw5hQE) explained her experiences with learning to code and gives some good real-world advice for learning how to code (FYI, there are a few swears at the end).

+PPS.
+This is a [great guide](https://github.com/kamranahmedse/developer-roadmap) to different paths you can take.
+Be sure take your time and remember that you don't have to learn everything at once.